dolphin-emu/dolphin/Readme.md

 ## Building for Linux and macOS

-Dolphin requires [CMake](https://cmake.org/) for systems other than Windows.
+Dolphin requires [CMake 3](https://cmake.org/) for systems other than Windows.
+CMake 4 is unsupported at this time.
 You need a recent version of GCC or Clang with decent c++20 support.
 CMake will inform you if your compiler is too old.
 Many libraries are bundled with Dolphin and used if they're not installed on